lemmebee/watchdog-script/README.md

 # watchdog script
-#### Purpose
 I have a cluttered downloads folder.
 Too lazy to clean it.
-But when I'm in my german course I need to take multiple screenshots.
+But when I'm in my online german course I need to take multiple screenshots.
+#### Purpose
-This watchdog script move these photos to new folder created in Desktop.
+Monitor directory for changes and Move these photos created to new folder in Desktop
 #### TODO
 Write follow-up script to upload this folder to my google cloud drive.